About Senshoku, dyeing and weaving (染織)

 Somemono is a technique of dying patterns on cloth.

-Yuzen dyeing is one of Japan’s leading dyeing techniques, and it is a pictorial pattern dyeing technique that was greatly accomplished in the Edo period.
+Yuzen-zome is one of Japan’s leading dyeing techniques, and it is a pictorial pattern dyeing technique that was exceptionally accomplished in the Edo period.

 It is characterized by the use of multiple colors to produce gorgeous patterns.
-Yuzen dyeing, such as Kyoto Yuzen and Kaga Yuzen, is famous and is a representative of the dyeing technique since the Edo period.
+Yuzen dyeing, such as Kyoto Yuzen and Kaga Yuzen, has been a famous and representative technique since the Edo period.

-In Itome yuzen, one of the yuzen dyeing techniques, the first step is to draw a sketch with a liquid that does not leave any color after washing.
+In Itome-Yuzen, one of the Yuzen dyeing techniques, the first step is to sketch with a liquid that does not leave any color after washing.
 The glue is placed over the lines of the sketch to prevent the colors from getting mixed up.
 Then, paint the colors to match the pattern.
-Finally, when the glue is washed off, white lines appear and the pattern comes out clearly.
+Finally, when the glue is washed off, white lines appear, and the pattern comes out clearly.

-From a distance, it looks like a plain piece, but if you look at it closely, you will see a very fine and delicate continuous pattern.
-Komon, which is dyed in a single color based on a traditional technique from the Edo period, is called Edo komon.
+It looks like a plain piece from a distance, but if you look at it closely, you will see an excellent and delicate continuous pattern.
+Komon, dyed in a single color based on a traditional technique from the Edo period, is called Edo-komon.

 Nagaita chugata (長板中形)